ABoehlen/gpx2shp_lv03/README.md

 gpx2shp_lv03 is an Avenue script used within ArcView GIS to translate GPX files into shapefiles in Swiss coordinates LV03.
 In addition, various information is calculated, such as the time duration, the ascent/descent and the average speed.

 ## Background
-ArcView is a rather old (1995 – 2002), but for many purposes still useful GIS application.
+ESRI's ArcView GIS is a rather old (1995 – 2002), but for many purposes still useful GIS application.
 Due to its age it's very fast on modern hardware and has full support for the still widely used vector data format shape (SHP).

 Avenue is ArcView's built-in object oriented scripting language.
 "By using Avenue, you can customize the program and further extend its power", describes Amir H. Razavi the language's purpose in his 1999 book \[1\].

 The GPS Exchange Format (GPX) was first released in 2002, about the same time the last ArcView release was published.
-ArcView has never support this format, but since it's a plain text format it's quite easy to import it using a few Avenue scripts.
+ArcView has never supported this format, but since it's a plain text format it's quite easy to import it using a few Avenue scripts.

 GPX files store waypoints in geographic coordinates (WGS 1984).
-To be able to use the point data easily with Swiss maps, gpx2shp_lv03 transforms the coordinates into projected Swiss coordinates LV03 using the formula described in \[2\]
+To be able to use the point data easily together with Swiss maps, gpx2shp_lv03 transforms the coordinates into projected Swiss coordinates LV03 using the formula described in \[2\]

 ## System requirements
 An ArcView GIS 3.x installation is required.